 Since her death at the end of World War II, Smyth has been largely forgotten.
 But the last decade has witnessed a surge of interest in her works and her life.
 On September 22, 2018 her home in Woking, Surrey, England finally received a blue plaque, a commemorative plaque honoring her life in that small town outside of London.
 Her opera, The Wreckers, received its first full staging in North America at Bard College during the summer of 2015.
-The original French version of The Wreckers was then presented at the Glyndebourne Opera Festival in the summer of 2022, which will be followed by a semi-staged version at The Proms and a concert setting with the Deutsches Symphonie Orchester Berlin.
-The Wreckers will receive its first production by a major American opera company in the fall of 2022 with performances by the Houston Grand Opera.
+The original French version of The Wreckers was then presented at the Glyndebourne Opera Festival in the summer of 2022, which was followed by a semi-staged version at The Proms and a concert setting with the Deutsches Symphonie Orchester Berlin.
+The Wreckers also received its first production by a major American opera company in the fall of 2022 with performances by the Houston Grand Opera.
 In the spring of 2018, the Cecilia Chorus and the Johnstown Symphony Orchestra co-premiered Smyth’s final work, The Prison, a choral symphony based on a text by Brewster.
 Following this premiere, the work was recorded for the first time and released in 2020, receiving a Grammy for Best Classical Vocal Solo.

 It is the goal of this website to bring attention to Smyth’s body of work and to encourage scholars and music lovers to explore her life and music.
 Listings of performances and reviews will be added periodically, a timeline of events is forthcoming, and a working bibliography will be posted soon.
 If you know of an upcoming performance or wish to have your performance posted, please do let us know.
 Only by hearing her music will her place in music history be determined.